San Jose Prenuptial or Postnuptial Agreements Lawyer

 A premarital (prenuptial) agreement provides a mechanism for couples to deal with various present and future interests.
-Generally, couples decide the character of property acquired during marriage (i.e. as separate property or community property) as well as how property will be distributed if the couples divorce.
-This is important because without a premarital agreement, California has extensive law on ownership of property that will ultimately dictate how property acquired during marriage is distributed.
-Notably, California is a community property state, meaning that all property acquired during the course of marriage is presumed to be owned by both spouses or domestic partners in a 50/50 allocation.
+Generally, couples decide the character of property acquired during marriage (i.e. as separate property or community property) as well as how property will be distributed if they divorce.
+This is important because, without a premarital agreement, California has extensive law on ownership of property that will ultimately dictate how property acquired during the marriage is distributed.
+Notably, California is a community property state, meaning that all property acquired during the course of the marriage is presumed to be owned by both spouses or domestic partners in a 50/50 allocation.
 Additionally, all property acquired before marriage and after separation is presumed to be separate property.
 However, premarital agreements allow couples to override these presumptions, which will likely have a significant impact on their financial rights.
 Thus, it is important to consult with an experienced family law attorney to ensure that you are protected and that the premarital agreement effectuates your interests.
 Also, there are strict procedural requirements that must be adhered to for the agreement to be valid if the agreement is challenged in Court.

 Who Should Have a Premarital Agreement

-A premarital agreement, often referred to a prenup, may be advisable if you have a large separate estate coming into the marriage or if you anticipate that you will acquire substantial assets during marriage, whether separate or community.
+A premarital agreement, often referred to as a prenup, may be advisable if you have a large separate estate coming into the marriage or if you anticipate that you will acquire substantial assets during the marriage, whether separate or community.
 People often misconstrue premarital agreements as only for the wealthy.
 However, premarital agreements can also be a valuable tool for any couple that simply wishes to predetermine how finances and assets will be handled during the marriage and upon the unfortunate event of a divorce.